Whang-od: Personal life

 When she was very young, Whang-od had a boyfriend named Ang-Batang, a Butbut warrior.
 She performed a batok on Ang-Batang after the warrior's first victory in a battle.
 Many elders opposed her relations with Ang-Batang, believing the man's bloodline was not pure.
 A marriage was eventually arranged for Ang-Batang and Whang-od's best friend Hogkajon.
 Ang-Batang died as the result of a logging accident when Whang-od was 25 years old.

-She later decided never to marry, and thus has no children and leaves no direct descendants to continue her legacy as a mambabatok or traditional Kalinga tattoo artist.
+She later decided never to marry and has no children, leaving no direct descendants to continue her legacy as a mambabatok or traditional Kalinga tattoo artist.
 She had relationships with other Kalinga warriors, but remained unmarried due to her vow.
 According to tradition, her tattooing skills can only be inherited through lineage.
 Whang-od believes that if someone outside the bloodline starts tattooing, the tattoos will become infected.
 The influence of modernity meant that the young people of her village were no longer interested in embracing the tattooing works of their elders for decades, until a rise in appreciation of Indigenous ways in the 21st century paved the way for the conservation of the art form in Buscalan.
 Whang-od has trained Grace Palicas, her grandniece, and Ilyang Wigan, another bloodline successor, to continue her people's tattoo artistry.
 More bloodline successors have gradually become interested in their people's artforms, including a 12-year-old named Den Wigan.
 However, these successors have not performed the other works of a mambabatok, and their own tattoos are not as intricate as those of Whang-od.
 Furthermore, according to Filipino anthropologist Analyn Salvador-Amores, the other batok traditions, which include chanting and fortune-telling, and the revelation of the symbolic meanings of the tattoos, may fade away with Whang-od because these are not transferred to her successors.
 Chanting and fortune-telling are only performed for the Kalinga people, never for people outside the ethnic sphere.
-With that, Whang-od may be the last mambabatok of her village, unless (1) the indigenous Kalinga peoples themselves formally choose to get traditional tattoos as part of their modern culture, and (2) her apprentices master the elaborate and highly difficult tattoo chanting arts before she passes away.
+With that, Whang-od may be the last mambabatok of her village, unless the indigenous Kalinga peoples themselves formally choose to get traditional tattoos as part of their modern culture, and her apprentices master the elaborate and highly difficult tattoo chanting arts before she dies.